 Choose referees who are able to accurately assess your strengths and weaknesses pertaining to your ability to conduct graduate studies.
 Referees required may be "academic" or "professional" depending on the program (see the Program Checklist for details).

 - A faculty member who taught you in a course(s);

-- Observed you in a classroom/laboratory setting;
+- Observed you in a classroom/laboratory setting; and/or

-- Supervised you doing an undergraduate thesis.
+- Supervised completion of an undergraduate thesis.

 Professional Referee Examples: